evoraglobal/sieraapi-docs/source/includes/_consumption.md

 **Response Body**

-The response body will include a list of result models: successful uploads, instance errors or general errors.
+The response body will include a list of results: successful uploads, instance errors or general errors.
 Successful uploads and instance errors will only contain the related recordId, whilst the general errors will also contain a description of the error.

 | Attribute  | Type and description                                         |
 | ---------- | ------------------------------------------------------------ |